-For example, if someone told me they couldn’t host an out-of-town wedding party guest overnight, it was far easier for me to assume they were selfish and inhospitable rather than remembering that I didn’t have the full picture of their current schedule and assuming they had a good reason for saying no.
+For example, if someone told me they couldn’t host an out-of-town wedding party guest overnight, it was far easier for me to assume they were selfish and inhospitable rather than remembering I didn’t have the full picture of their current schedule and assuming they had a good reason for saying no.

-Or if someone said they’d charge me more for a wedding service than they’d originally said they would, I assumed they were greedy and using me rather than assuming that they forgot the original price they’d told me.
+Or if someone said they’d charge me more for a wedding service than they’d originally said they would, I assumed they were greedy and using me rather than assuming they forgot the original price they’d told me.

-Are you shocked that someone could be so selfish and thoughtless toward you?
+Do you feel angry?
+Insulted?
+Provoked?
+Offended?
+Downright mad?
+Are you shocked someone could be so selfish and thoughtless toward you?

 Instead of overlooking an offense (Prov.
 19:11), are you doing the exact opposite?
 Slowly circling it, taking it in from every angle?

-I wonder how often we’re needlessly offended by perceived offenses—things that aren’t even real offenses!
+I wonder how often we’re needlessly offended by perceived offenses—things that aren’t even real offenses.